frank-morales2020/MLxDL/README.md

 # 🚀 MLxDL: Advanced Machine Learning & Deep Learning Ecosystem

-This is a comprehensive, actively maintained laboratory for cutting-edge AI research and implementation.
+A comprehensive, actively maintained laboratory for cutting-edge AI research and implementation.
 It bridges theoretical exploration (Agentic AI, World Models/JEPA) with practical, production-oriented systems — including multi-agent orchestration, domain-specific LLM fine-tuning (aviation, medical, finance), and governance frameworks.

-Repository serves as the source code hub for prototypes and the origin of 47 published models on Hugging Face.
+This repo is the source code hub for prototypes and the origin of **47 published models** on Hugging Face.

 ## 🌟 Key Highlights